Distributed Chernoff Test: Optimal decision systems over networks: Abstract

 \section{Abstract}

-In this work, we propose two different sequential and adaptive hypothesis tests, motivated from classic Chernoff's test, for both decentralized and distributed setup of sensor networks.
-In the former setup, the sensors can communicate via central entity i.e. fusion center.
-On the other hand, in the latter setup, sensors are connected via communication link, and no central entity is present to facilitate the communication.
-We compare the performance of these tests with the optimal consistent sequential test in the sensor network.
-In decentralized setup, the proposed test achieves the same asymptotic optimality of the classic one, minimizing the expected cost required to reach a decision plus the expected cost of making a wrong decision, when the observation cost per unit time tends to zero.
-This test is also asymptotic optimal in the higher moments of decision time.
-The proposed test is parsimonious in terms of communications as the expected number of channel uses required by each sensor, in the regime of vanishing observation cost per unit time, to complete the test converges to four.In distributed setup, the proposed test is evaluated on the same performance measures as the test in decentralized setup.
-We also provide sufficient conditions for which the proposed test in distributed setup also achieves the same asymptotic optimality as the classic one.
-Like the proposed test in decentralized setup, under these sufficient conditions, the proposed test in distributed setup is also asymptotic optimal in the higher moments of time required to reach a decision in the sensor network.
-This test is parsimonious is terms of communications in comparison to the state of art schemes proposed in the literature for distributed hypothesis testing.
+We study ``active'' decision making over sensor networks where the sensors' sequential probing actions are actively chosen by continuously learning from past observations.
+We consider two network settings: with and without central coordination.
+In the first case, the network nodes interact with each other through a central entity, which plays the role of a fusion center.
+In the second case, the network nodes interact in a fully distributed fashion.
+In both of these scenarios, we propose sequential and adaptive hypothesis tests extending the classic Chernoff test.
+We compare the performance of the proposed tests to the optimal sequential test.
+In the presence of a fusion center, our test achieves the same asymptotic optimality of the Chernoff test, minimizing the risk, expressed by the expected cost required to reach a decision plus the expected cost of making a wrong decision, when the observation cost per unit time tends to zero.
+The test is also asymptotically optimal in the higher moments of the time required to reach a decision.
+Additionally, the test is parsimonious in terms of communications, and the expected number of channel uses per network node tends to a small constant.
+In the distributed setup, our test achieves the same asymptotic optimality of Chernoff's test, up to a multiplicative constant in terms of both risk and the higher moments of the decision time.
+Additionally, the test is parsimonious in terms of communications in comparison to state-of-the-art schemes proposed in the literature.
+The analysis of these tests is also extended to account for message quantization and communication over channels with random erasures.